Where Should Emergency Exit Signs Be Installed?

 As with most safety equipment, you don’t fully appreciate emergency lighting and exit signs until you need them.
-They are intended to illuminate the path in a building that leads to the exit, ensuring people can tell what doors to use to evacuate safely from individual rooms and ultimately the entire building.
+They’re intended to illuminate the path in a building that leads to the exit, ensuring people can tell what doors to use to evacuate safely.

 Need emergency lighting and exit sign services for your business?
-Call Unifour Fire & Safety today at 866-511-5540 or contact us online!
+Call Unifour Fire & Safety today or contact us online.

 As you choose different emergency lights and exit signs and determine their proper installation locations, keep the requirements from OSHA 1910.37(b) and NFPA 101 Life Safety Code in mind.